dginst/dginst.github.io/img/logo/README.md

 HEX f1af09
 CMYK 0 27 96 5

-our font is XXX, the uppercase i is actually a lowercase l
+our font is Play, the uppercase i is actually a lowercase l

 ## Logos